colinrozzi/fs-mcp-server/README.md

 Searches file contents for matching patterns (grep-like functionality).

 Parameters:
-- `root_path`: Root directory to start the search from (full path or relative to one of the allowed directories)
+- `root_path`: Full path to the root directory to start the search from
 - `pattern`: Text pattern to search for in files
 - `regex`: Whether to treat pattern as regex (default: false)
 - `file_pattern`: Optional glob pattern to filter which files to search (default: "*")